 ABA Routing Number (MICR Format)

-The routing number, found at the bottom left of your check, serves as an “address” for your bank.
-With that number, other banks can get in touch with your bank and collect funds from your account when you write a check.
+In the bottom left-hand corner of your check, you will find your bank’s “address,” known as the routeing number.
+A check number is provided when you write a check so that other banks can contact your bank and collect funds directly from your account when you write a check.

 Your Account Number